Unit 3 - Notes

 - Independent Processes: Execution of one does not affect the execution of another.

-Reasons for allowing process cooperation:
+Reasons for allowing process co-operation:

 Hierarchy of Processes

-In most OSs, processes are organized hierarchically.
+In most OSs, processes are created by other processes, forming a tree structure.

-- Parent Process: The process that creates another process.
+- Parent Process: The creator.

-- Child Process: The newly created process.
+- Child Process: The new process.

 Precedence Graph

-- Nodes: Represent individual statements or tasks.
+- Nodes: Represent individual statements or processes ().

 2. The Critical Section Problem